Working in your first machine shop? Need a machine shop safety refresher? This guide has you covered.

 So how can you maintain your awareness?
 By working with a Safety First mentality.
 Now hold on; we’re not here to rattle off a list of shoulds and should nots.
 That’s for your company’s safety coordinator to do.
 If they require you to stick safety glass on every moving part of your machines, then know they have your best interests at heart.
 Instead of hard and fast rules, we’re going to focus on practical recommendations and questions that you can use as a guide.

-A high performance CNC machine or engine lathe is going to require your complete and uninterrupted attention.
+A high-performance CNC machine or engine lathe requires complete and uninterrupted attention.
 So is the immediate environment that your machine is located in.
 You’ll be working with new people, tools, and machines at all hours of the day.
 Here are a few questions to ask yourself as you move through your work shift:

 Where are your hands?